 Transcripts are required from each previously attended institution.
-The transcripts must be in the original sealed envelope to be considered official for transfer credit.
+Electronic transcripts must come directly from the issuing institution to Cochise College.
+Paper transcripts must be in the original sealed envelope, with no evidence of tampering, to be considered official for transfer credit.